-Injured due to the reckless, or negligent conduct of a novice rider?
+Injured due to the reckless or negligent conduct of a novice rider?
 When all else fails, contact a tenacious and excellent, experienced motorcyclist injury law firm.
 At Ehline Law, we are lawyers who ride motorcycles.
-In fact, we stop at nothing to achieve our goal of a settlement or verdict reminiscent of manna from heaven.
+We stop at nothing to achieve our goal of a settlement or verdict reminiscent of manna from heaven.

 We know a hurt rider’s streets are not paved with gold.
 Also, a victim is usually out of commission, in a coma, or even deceased.
 So we act in the victim’s stead, as a powerful voice, steering them and their families to money damages.

 Call our dedicated professional at (213) 596-9642.
-Excellent customer service with a proven pro is at your beckon call.
+Excellent customer service with a proven pro is at your beck and call.